|

 selling patterns that were not in the common mold.
 These dolls were

-different.They had character, and were NOT for children.
+different.They had character, and were not for children.
+Some call

 I don't think an artist chooses an art form or a musician chooses